-LEAD 598P | PRACTICUM IN SCHOOL ADMINISTRATION II Units: 1-3
+LEAD 598P | PRACTICUM IN SCHOOL ADMINISTRATION II Units: 1-3 Repeatability: Yes (Can be repeated for Credit)

 This intensive field-based residency experience integrates the theory and knowledge of the program coursework with the experiential learning through practice.
 The practicum supports the development of candidates' knowledge, skills and dispositions through practical experience with instructional leadership, operational management and work with community stakeholders.
 Placements will be selected to ensure a learning environment that supports candidate learning in the critical areas of site leadership.
 When candidates have completed the second practicum and completed the coursework they will present their culminating portfolio and educational platform to a group of critical friends.